ethantiv/claude-code-dc/.devcontainer/commands/remove-comments.md

 **Summary Report:**
 ```
-SCOPE: [All files / Modified files only]
+SCOPE: [All files / Staged files only / Modified files only]
 Files Processed: [number] of [total in scope]
 Comments Removed: [total number across ALL files]
 Comments Preserved: [number]